 With a combination of tutor support, mentor guidance in placements and excellent teaching facilities we can help you get the very best out of your time in York, ensuring you develop your knowledge and skills as well as confidence in your role as a children’s nurse.

-Our innovative course uses various teaching methods from lectures and group work, to presentation and simulation based education.
+Our innovative course uses various teaching methods from lectures and group work, to presentation and simulation-based education.
 We use the latest technology in our state-of-the-art Clinical Simulation Unit.
-This is a series of rooms which replicate a number of areas where you could work including a fully-equipped four-bedded ward complete with a range of equipment for you to practise on, to community bedrooms and living rooms.
+This is a series of rooms which replicate a number of areas where you could work including a fully-equipped four bed ward complete with a range of equipment for you to practice on, to community bedrooms and living rooms.
 These allow you to develop your nursing skills in a safe environment.

 In Year 1 you will spend a total of 24 weeks in practice and will be based in a wide variety of settings throughout the region.
 This may include residential and nursing homes, acute and critical care, primary care and community health.

 Modules of study you will undertake will include:

 In addition to the above you will also need to complete our online Academic Integrity module.
 This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 In Year 2 you will begin to focus your work around child nursing.
 You will start to develop a deeper, more critical understanding of nursing and of your role as a partner in relation to others.
 You will be encouraged to consider your role within the context of different healthcare settings and alongside other health and social care disciplines.

 In Year 2 you will undertake five generic modules and three field specific ones.